 Property Management Blog

-As a rental property owner, you may come across a document known as a Tenant Estoppel Certificate.
-Understanding what it is, why it's used, and how it benefits both landlords and tenants can be essential for smooth property transactions and clear communication.
+As a rental property landlord, you may come across a document known as a Tenant Estoppel Certificate.
+Understanding what it is, why it's used, and how it benefits both landlords and tenants can be essential for smooth buyer transactions and clear communication.

 A Tenant Estoppel Certificate